cloudfoundry-attic/garden-runc-docs/container-lifecycle.md

 ## Destroy

-When a container is destroyed, Garden invokes the `runc kill` command for that container.
-This command sends the `KILL` signal to the init process of the container.
+When a container is destroyed, Garden sends the `KILL` signal to the init process of the container.
 The linux kernel guarantees that all processes in the container process tree will be killed as a result of this.
 Once all resources the container used have been released, its files are removed and it is considered destroyed.